ZenWang00/llm-tdd-testtypekit/README.md

 4. **Evaluation and Analysis**:

-   * Execute the generated code against tests (including generated and reference tests from benchmarks).
+   * Execute the generated code against tests (both generated and embedded in task definitions).
    * Collect detailed metrics: correctness, code coverage, mutation scores, error types, stability, and efficiency.
    * Analyze results using statistical methods to identify the impact of different test-generation approaches.